adesinamary-hub/A-to-I-editing-pipeline/Rscript_Human/README.md

-# Quantitative analysis of A-to-I editing in Mouse using raer
+# Quantitative analysis of A-to-I editing in Human using raer

 #The BAM files generated from editing and hyperedititng are further anaylzed to quantify A-to-I ediitng represented as A to G mismatches and generate visuals for publication.